CoenWarmer/cheerio/packages/ios-app/SETUP.md

 ### Chat & Voice Messages

-1. Scroll to the chat section in the room detail view
+1. Scroll to the chat section in the event detail view
 2. Type a text message and tap send, or
 3. Tap the microphone button to record a voice message
 4. Grant microphone permission when prompted